-EIPs involve licensees proactively undertaking actions that lead to environmental improvements and a reduction in pollution, consistent with the objects of the POEO Act.
-Licensees undertake a program of actions to improve environmental outcomes in a negotiated timeframe, in consultation with the EPA.
-EIPs are attached as conditions of a licence and as such are enforceable.
+EIPs involve licensees proactively undertaking actions that lead to environmental improvements and a reduction in pollution, consistent with the objectives of the POEO Act.
+Licensees undertake a program of actions to improve environmental outcomes within a negotiated timeframe, in consultation with the EPA.
+These improvement programs must be programs outside of those that are required for compliance with legislative requirements or licence conditions.
+EIPs are attached as conditions of a licence and are therefore enforceable.